Skip to main content

 Loggingโ€‹

-The framework provides detailed logging of initial state activation:
+The framework provides detailed logging of initial state activation.
+For comprehensive logging configuration, see the Logging Configuration Guide.

 INFO Auto-configuring BrobotStartupConfiguration from @State(initial = true) annotations